 But now the day is breaking.
 I can hear the first birdsong of the dawn chorus through the window.
-Bright light will soon be streaming through the bedroom window and will shine upon me.
+Bright light will soon stream through the bedroom window and it will shine upon me.
 And a new sunny day will bring a rejuvenated sense of optimism.
 I know this.
 I know the turmoil of trying to fathom out dark and hopeless problems will vanish in the light of a new day.
 I know that the insurmountable will suddenly feel surmountable.
-I drift gently into sleep.
+And so I drift gently into sleep.

 LIVING FOR THE PRESENT

 Loneliness and depression can lead to a life of regrets about what was, and what might have been, and a life full of worries about what may be in the future.

 The past is a place of pleasures and regrets.
 The pleasures from the good times.
-The regrets for the good times long gone, for all the missed opportunities in life, and for the loved ones lost who I wish with intense fervour were still here.
+The regrets also for the good times long gone, for all the missed opportunities in life, and for all the loved ones lost who I fervently wish were still here.
 I try to think 'is it better to have good memories or bad memories of the past?'

-Good memories make you wish with all your heart that you might once again experience those good times, those loved ones - a wish which you know can never now come true.
+Good memories make you wish with all your heart that you might once more experience those good times, those loved ones - a wish which you know will never now come true.
 That makes you sad.

-Bad memories make you regret you didn’t make more of the past, and never lived life to the full.
-They make you regret a wasted life and the choices you made.
+Bad memories make you regret you didn’t make more of the past, that you never lived life to the full.
+They make you regret a wasted life and all the choices you made.
 That makes you sad.

 The future is a place to which I do not wish to go.
 A place of fear and trepidation.
-I envisage it alone, without family, without career, a future filled with emptiness.
+I envisage it alone, without family, without career, a future full of emptiness.
 An empty road and no horizon to head towards.
-Nothing to hope for as age drags me down.
+Nothing to hope for as old age drags me down.